 Making Boston Sausage Pepper Grinders:

-You’re going to want to use a large skillet to cook your peppers, onions, and sausage for Boston Sausage Pepper Grinders.
+Use a large skillet or griddle to cook your peppers, onions, and sausage for Boston Sausage Pepper Grinders.
 What you’re looking for is juicy, tender onions and peppers with just a little char around the edges.
 They’re going to melt in your mouth and settle over those snappy Italian sausage links with a sigh.
-Don’t skimp on the salt and pepper, though.
-That’s what takes them from meh to sparking with flavor.
-I added just a touch of garlic powder, too, instead of fresh garlic, which could burn during the cooking.

-The sausages can go right in the same pan; just give the veggies a good head start.
-Of course, if you are cooking for a crowd you’ll probably want to do all the sausages in one pan and the peppers and onions in another.
-I don’t know if The Sausage Guy starts from raw or partially cooked sausage, but if you’re making this you’re not going to want to stand forever over the stove.
+If you are cooking for a crowd, you’ll probably want to do all the sausages in one pan and the peppers and onions in another.
+I don’t like to stand forever over the stove.
 My method, though a little untraditional, cooks both the sausage and veggies beautifully with only occasional checking.

 If your pan gets very built up with fond or dark on the bottom, when you’re finished add water and bring to a boil.
-Scrape with your spatula and the mess should lift off beautifully.
+Scrape with your spatula, and the mess should lift off beautifully.

 Saving Money on Boston Sausage Pepper Grinders: